-G. Outside Air Kit
+H. Outside Air Kit

-When you install the outside air kit, Hearth & Home Technologies recommends you utilize the shortest duct run to optimize the performance of the outside air kit and install a P-trap.
-(See Figure 3.10).
-The outside air inlet hood should be positioned in a manner that will not allow snow, leaves, etc. to block the inlet.
+Two outside air kits must be used for combustion.
+Hearth & Home Technologies recommends you utilize the shortest duct runs to optimize the performance of the outside air kits and install a P-trap.
+See Figure 3.16.
+The outside air inlet hoods should be positioned in a manner that will not allow snow, leaves, etc. to block the inlets.
 In some installations the air duct may need to be run vertically.
-In such an installation, a 3 ft (914 mm) height difference must be maintained from the top of the uppermost chimney section to the outside air inlet hood.
+In such an installation, a 3 ft (914 mm) height difference must be maintained from the top of the uppermost chimney section to the outside air inlet hoods.